asfalcone/talks/README.md

 ## Talks

 #### Bio
-[Andrea Falcone](https://twitter.com/asfalcone) is a Senior Software Engineer at Verily Life Sciences, working to improve health outcomes through connected healthcare.
+[Andrea Falcone](https://twitter.com/asfalcone) is a Senior Software Engineer at Google.
+Currently she is working on [Androidx](https://developer.android.com/jetpack/androidx) building libraries and tooling for internal and external developers as part of Android Jetpack.
 She previously built Crashlytics, Fabric and fastlane (first at Crashylytics, then Twitter, then Google!)
 She is an accomplished mobile/mobile tools developer with experience in building not only iOS and Android apps but also Android Studio Plugins, Android SDKs, Gradle plugins, and CI/CD systems like fastlane.

 ### Upcoming

 Conference | Date | Topic
 --------|------|--------
+[mDevCamp Prague](https://mdevcamp.eu/#andrea-falcone-modal) | May 31 2019 | Iterative Mobile Development

 Stay Tuned!
 DM on [Twitter](http://twitter.com/asfalcone) if you're interested in having me speak at your conference.